 The world of technology is rife with acronyms – and Unified Communications (UC) has more than its fair share.
-This guide is to explain the basic function and benefits of SIP trunk – or Session Initiation Protocol – and why it’s so important to your business and your communications infrastructure.
+Session Initiation Protocol (SIP) trunking is taking the business world by storm, and changing the way organizations communicate.

 Table of Contents